310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 <th>(He was once part of Ryuseitai, so I thought he could help me out…)</th>

-<th>(He was also once the Super Idol, and he’s a teacher, too—He has the power to change things, unlike me, just another nobody.)</th>
+<th>(He was also once the Super Idol, and he’s a teacher, too — He has the power to change things, unlike me, just another nobody.)</th>

 <th>(He’s the only person I can count on.
 I hate that I’m trying to rely on others for my own benefit, though… but…)</th>